 out) of your cell's nutrients and other compounds.

-And potassium regulates fluid balance in your body by means of the sodium-potassium pump
+Potassium regulates fluid balance in your body by means of the sodium-potassium pumps.

-ATP is used to keep the pump going and your cells will expend most of their energy operating millions of these pumps.
+ATP is used to keep the pumps going and your cells will expend most of their energy operating millions of these pumps.

-Dr. Skou also discovered that this pump which he called an enzyme was most active when
+Dr. Skou also discovered that the pumps were most active when

 exposed to the right combination of sodium, potassium, and magnesium